HedgehogDevelopment/AzureDeployTemplates/README.md

 The first step is to actually build Launch Sitecore on a build server.
 We want to build an MSDeploy package for code and a Sitecore Update Package for the Launch Sitecore items.

 ### Creating the projects
-A local development environment for Launch Sitecore needs t obe built.
+A local development environment for Launch Sitecore needs to be built.
 The files in the the VS solution were added to a VSO project and two TDS Classic projects were added to the soltuion.
 One for the Core database and one for Master.

 The items in the Launch Sitecore package were added to the TDS projects and everything was commited to the VSO source code repository.